brainsatplay/brainsatplay/docs/docs/getting-started/02-your-first-applet.md

 // import featureImg from './feature.png'

 export const settings = {
-    "name": "My First Applet", // The name of your applet "devices": ["EEG","HEG"], // Compatible devices for your applet "author": "Me", // The author of your applet "description": "This is my first applet.", // A short description of your applet "categories": ["train"], // Category tags for your applet
+    "name": "My First App", // The name of your applet "devices": ["EEG"], // Compatible devices for your applet "author": "Me", // The author of your applet "description": "This is my first applet.", // A short description of your applet "categories": ["train"], // Category tags for your applet